carrtesy/carrtesy.github.io/_posts/ps/2021-01-26-segment_tree.md

 1 2 3 4 5 0 0 0
 ```

-Firstly, we update the data:
+First of all, we update data at the leaf:
 ```
         15
    10        5